Is a Career in Marketing Right for You? 9 Signs the Answer is ‘Yes’

 7. You Communicate Well

 At the same time, a major aspect of the digital marketing role will involve written communication.
-These days, most successful businesses will have a blog that needs to be constantly updated, and you may be required to write the content.
+These days, most successful businesses will have a blog that needs to be constantly updated, and you may be required to register the content.
 Not only will this have to be written well, but it also has to be engaging and relevant.

 8. You Are Flexible

 Being in a marketing role will require you to be flexible.
 Customers are all different from one another, so you will have to adapt to this to appeal to them all.
-Simultaneously, social media is a fickle place, so being flexible in your responses or your strategies can allow you to succeed.
+Simultaneously, social media is fickle, so being flexible in your responses or strategies can allow you to succeed.
+This goes the same way as how you utilize your skills.

-This goes the same way for how you utilize your skills.
 If you are great at writing, you not only need to be able to write long and informative articles, but you will also need to write short and snappy captions for social media.
-There is no one-size-fits-all in marketing, and that’s actually a good thing!
+There is no one-size-fits-all in marketing, and that’s a good thing!

 9. You Have Great Research Skills